There are five forms of insolvency procedures for companies in the UK . These are:

 There is also a Members' Voluntary Liquidation (MVL).
 However, this applies to solvent companies which, by definition, can pay their debts in full with interest.

 For further advice and assistance regarding any aspect of the above insolvency procedures, please contact BRI.
-We will discuss, free of charge, any further implications and alternatives with you.
+We will discuss, free of charge and with no obligation, any further implications and alternatives with you.